-CS 375 Introduction to Social Work 5 credits (Sc 375) Historical development, structure and function of social welfare services and institutions with emphasis upon the philosophy and methods utilized by professional social work in meeting human needs.
-Prerequisite: Upper division stand- ing. (fall)

-CS 376 Factors of Interviewing 5 credits (Sc 376) The interview as one of the major methods of helping people; study of factors of knowledge and method in proficient interviewing to provide a basis for future development.
-Prerequisite: CS 375 or permission. (winter)
+Examination of the sanctions and processes of criminal law as related to the ethical implementations of social justice.
+Prerequisite: Upper division standing. - CS 375 Introduction to Social Work 5 credits (Sc 375) Historical development, structure and function of social welfare services and institutions with emphasis upon the philosophy and methods utilized by professional social work in meeting human needs.
+Prerequisite: Upper division standing. (fall) - CS 376 Factors of Interviewing 5 credits (Sc 376) The interview as one of the major methods of helping people; study of factors of knowledge and method in proficient interviewing to provide a basis for future development.
+Prerequisite: CS 375 or permission. (winter) - (Sc 377) For sociology majors only. (spring)

+CS 378 Field Experience I 7 credits

+CS 379 Field Experience II 7 credits

-Field Experience 5 credits (Sc 377) For sociology majors only. (spring)
+CS 380 Field Experience III 3-7 credits

+Direct observation, supervised practice experience and academic study in a selected social

-CS 378 Field Experience I 7 credits CS 379 Field Experience II 7 credits CS 380 Field Experience III 3-7 credits Direct observation, supervised practice experi- ence, and academic study in welfare agency or organization y upon the agency's clientele, its with stress placed function in the community.
-Prer or permission for 378: 378 f equisites: CS 376
+Direct observation, supervised practice experience, and academic study in a selected social welfare agency or organization with stress placed upon the agency's clientele, its services and its function in the community.
+Prerequisites: CS 376 or permission for 378; 378 for 379; 379 for 380.

-- CS 478 Coordinating Seminar I 3 credits CS 479 Coordinating Seminar II 3 credits Discussion and analysis of practice, programs, objectives, policies and procedures of various agencies, organizations and institutions.
-Co-requisites: CS 378 with 478; 379 with 479. - CS 491 Special Topics 2-5 credits Prerequisite: Upper division standing. - CS 497 Individual Research 3-5 credits By arrangement, with professional supervision.
+- CS 478 Coordinating Seminar I 3 credits

+CS 479 Coordinating Seminar II 3 credits

+Discussion and analysis of practice, programs, objectives, policies and procedures of various agencies, organizations and institutions.
+Corequisites: CS 378 with 478; 379 with 479.

+- CS 491 Special Topics 2-5 credits

+Prerequisite: Upper division standing.

+- CS 497 Individual Research

+By arrangement, with professional supervision.

 Prerequisites: Upper division standing and permission.